Are you or is someone you know experiencing a crisis? The good news is there are several ways to get help.

 If the crisis occurs during the day, and you already have a therapist, psychiatrist, or other provider, call your provider to discuss what you are experiencing.

-If you cannot reach your provider or you do not have one, and if the crisis is occurring during regular weekday business hours, you may visit a walk-in center near you.
+If you cannot reach your provider or you do not have one, and the crisis occurs during regular weekday business hours, you can visit a walk-in center near you.
 These centers provide same-day services such as assessments, recommendations for care, and treatment information.

 For 24/7 mobile crisis services, call our Behavioral Health Crisis Line at 1-800-849-6127.
 In most cases, mobile crisis teams come to where you are to provide help.

-Behavioral Health Urgent Care (BHUC) centers are an alternative to the ED for children and adults experiencing a mental health or substance use crisis.
-An individual can remain in the center for up to 23 hours and receive triage, crisis risk assessment, evaluation, and intervention for urgent or emergent needs.
+Behavioral health urgent care (BHUC) centers are an alternative to the emergency department for children and adults experiencing a mental health or substance use crisis.
+An individual can remain at the center for up to 23 hours and receive triage, crisis risk assessment, evaluation, and intervention for urgent or emergent needs.

 Vaya supports BHUC centers at the following facilities:

-Facility-based Crisis (FBC) centers provide 24/7 non-hospital medical services to individuals who are experiencing a mental health or substance use crisis.
+Facility-based crisis (FBC) centers provide 24/7 non-hospital medical services to individuals experiencing a mental health or substance use crisis.
 The centers provide community-based treatment alternatives for people seeking care voluntarily, and most accept individuals who have been involuntarily committed to treatment.
 To inquire about admission to an FBC, we encourage you to call the facility first to assess availability and appropriateness.

 Vaya supports FBC centers at the following facilities: